Nonac/PIMS/Report/System_implementation/2a_IoT.md

 <br><br><br>
 <a name = "2aIoTSprint3"> </a>
 ## Barrier Simulator
 Now that our barrier could collect ambient data and communicate with our server via MQTT, the core (or the processing) part of it was almost complete.
-However, it would have to reconsider its barrier life if it cannot behave barrierly such as do some lifting. <br>
+However, it would have to reconsider its barrier life if it cannot do what ordinary barriers can such as lifting or descending its bar. <br>
 We were at the prototyping phase of this project, <del> so having access to a real barrier was unimaginable! </del> so using a real barrier was unnecessary. <br>
 Instead, we wrote a simulator that displayed the status of a real barrier (open/closed) on the screen of the M5Stack and made the buttons on the M5Stack the manual controllers of a real barrier. <br>
 In fact, if we could get the barrier work in simulation, it should be quite easy to adapt the program to a real barrier using the analog input/output pins on the M5Stack.